 We are all humans, and we make mistakes.
 This is especially essential to accept in the fast-growing world of social media.
 Instead of being ignorant of your mistakes, accept and apologize for the same.
 Work on them and tell your customers about it.
 They’ll love you hear that you worked on your mistakes to provide them with better services.

 If you’ve made a grammar mistake or missed a comma, don’t delete the post.
 Probably, people liked your post, and they will notice your continuous re-posting.

-For example, a product error or accidentally charging a customer’s credit card twice, you should immediately respond apologetically, and publish a post from your social media accounts telling how you’ve handled the error and customers will understand it.
+For example: a product error or accidentally charging a customer’s credit card twice, you should immediately respond apologetically, and publish a post from your social media accounts telling how you’ve handled the error and customers will understand it.

-6. Optimize your posting frequency.
-How often should you post per day?
-What type of a content should you post?
+So...How often should you post per day?
+What type of content should you post?
 What is the ideal number of posts per day?
 There are common questions that any social media experts try to answer.

-There is no ideal answer.
-Your answers come along with your own analysis, experience and tests of what works for you or what doesn’t work.
+To tell the truth, there is no ideal answer.
+Your answers come along with your analysis, experience and tests of what works for you and what doesn’t work.

 Anyway, timing is essential for your social media marketing strategy.
 It is important not only to publish high-quality content, and find the ideal posting frequency for integrating a successful marketing strategy.

 I’ve found a lot of scientific studies and each one shows their own social media timing with the recommended number of posts for each network.
 Here is an example.

 As for me, you can publish as often as you think your content is engaging and useful to share.
 Here are some ranging marks that work best for my projects:

 12. Cut Back on the Number of Hashtags